What is SIEM? Security Information & Event Management 101

 Modern SIEM tools lean on the power of machine learning.
-If the system can't understand what normal behavior looks like, programmers must supply the data, and that's time-consuming.
+If the system can't understand what normal behaviour looks like, programmers must supply the data, and that's time-consuming.
 Adding in machine learning allows the program to learn on the fly, and with each passing day, it grows more powerful and helpful.

 With this power comes a hefty price tag.
 A SIEM can be expensive to purchase, program, and maintain.
-For that reason, large organizations and public companies tend to be the largest consumers of SIEM solutions.
+For that reason, large organisations and public companies tend to be the largest consumers of SIEM solutions.

 How Does SIEM Work?

 How can SIEM be a detective and an enforcer at the same time?
 Integration is critical.

 Your SIEM connects to all sorts of devices within your network, including:

 - User terminals

 Each one of these points sends data into the SIEM.
 All of those bytes slide into a management console.
 Sometimes, the programs rely on humans to sift through all of the information and make sense of it.